ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

     By default it starts with the color brown, which gives a warm darkness to the whole scene.
 You can alter this to suit whatever helps your scene--perhaps a dark blue would help instead to balance an already warm scene.

 These other two images below are a general explanation, and you don't need to do them for the tutorial.
-Knowing how to achieve these weird effects is good though!
+Knowing how to achieve these weird effects is good though.

 ![Post Process Effects](../img/VFXtutorial/ppe_AOrecolor2.png "The default of AO is subtle but clear."){: .center loading="lazy" }